 Rachel Carson, who in 1962 wrote the ground-breaking book "Silent Spring," said: Those who contemplate the beauty of the earth find reserves of strength that will endure as long as life lasts.

 DCR's mission - To provide opportunities that encourage and enable people to enjoy, protect and restore Virginia’s natural and cultural treasures.

 DCR's vision - DCR, with the cooperation of partners and customers, is a leader in: providing tangible and lasting improvements to the quality of Virginia's resource lands and waters; serving as a trusted steward of the outdoor recreational and natural resources placed under its care; promoting the conservation and enjoyment of Virginia's diverse and unique environment and rich cultural legacy for future generations; protecting public safety through regulatory programs and conservation law enforcement; and recognizing the value of its dedicated and committed workforce.

 Learn about DCR’s regulatory actions by visiting the Virginia Regulatory Town Hall’s website.
 There you’ll find the agency's and its boards’ regulatory content, such as proposed final regulations, Notices of Intended Regulatory Action, background information, and schedules for public meetings and hearings.
 Click here to sign up to receive notices (select preferences at the bottom of the form).

-Strategic plans - Here are DCR's strategic plan.
-Here is DCR's Executive Progress Report, 2014-16.
+Strategic plans - Here is DCR's strategic plan.
+Here is DCR's Executive Progress Report.

 Code of ethics - Click here to read DCR's code of ethics.